-Guide to TAFE Courses in Australia
+TAFE Courses in Australia - Your Ultimate Guide

 One of the great things about Australia’s education system is the way in which it makes higher education accessible to all citizens.
-TAFE courses are designed to bridge the gap between school and university, providing important theory and practical experience in several fields of study for students of all ages.
+TAFE is designed to bridge the gap between school and university, providing important theory and practical experience in several fields of study for students of all ages.
 They can also be used as a pathway to undergraduate degrees.
 All of the courses conform to a predetermined national standard to ensure consistency in the quality of the education, as well as consistency in the material covered.

 Each region in Australia has its own TAFE institutes, which we will explore.

 TAFE is Australia’s way of ensuring that its citizens have the knowledge and the skills needed to thrive in the workplace.
 It helps to address the country’s skills shortages in essential fields by allowing students to progress step-by-step, at their own pace through the different levels of qualifications available.
 In this way, people are able to reach their full potential and help drive Australia’s economy forward.

 TAFE stands for Technical and Further Education.
 Its approach to education is comprehensive in that it combines essential, industry-relevant practical skills with essential, industry-relevant theory.
 The result is students with well-rounded knowledge of their chosen field.